AMIGO: a Data-Driven Calibration of the JWST Interferometer: Optical Visibility Model

 To recover the \ac{opd} state of the cumulative optical surfaces we employ Zernike polynomials, a set of orthogonal functions defined over the unit disk, commonly used to represent wavefront aberrations in optical systems.
 Their orthogonality and correspondence with classical aberration types (e.g., defocus, astigmatism, coma) make them particularly useful for decomposing and quantifying optical distortions.
 Due to these properties, Zernike expansions provide a compact and physically interpretable basis for modelling and correcting wavefront errors across a wide range of optical applications~\citep{zernikes}.

 Given that \ac{jwst} has a segmented primary mirror, we model a unique set of moderate order Zernike polynomials over each hole within the aperture which are then fit to any given observation.
 Choosing a total of 4 radial orders, we get 10 Zernike modes per hole for a total of 70 phase modes across the aperture.
 The inclusion of higher-order effects is trivial but was found to be unnecessary, as these terms remained statistically insignificant in the calibration data, up to $\sim10^{10}$ photons.
+In data sets where these terms become important, either a larger number of Zernike modes can be solved for or their effects can be captured by the interferometric visibility model, that has greater resolution over the wavefront.
 By default, \ac{amigo} will recover wavefront phases for all observed data, providing a potential way to do long-term wavefront sensing independent of dedicated observations.
 The effect these aberrations have on the resulting \ac{psf} as found in the calibration data is shown in Figure~\ref{fig:optical_cal}.

 Somewhat surprisingly, slightly different wavefront phases are recovered across the three filters, with the most significant deviation found in the F430M filter.
 These differences, visualised in Figure~\ref{fig:mirror_opd}, we believe to arise from imperfections in the optical surfaces of the filters.
 The differences found in F430M can also be found through a significant deviation in the recovered Fresnel defocus, discussed in the next section.